thomast1906/DevOps-Journey-Using-Azure-DevOps/README.md

 Before you begin, please ensure you have reviewed the [prerequisites](https://github.com/thomast1906/DevOps-Journey-Using-Azure-DevOps/blob/main/prerequisites.md).
 This step is crucial to ensure you have all necessary tools and configurations in place.

-The labs are organized sequentially.
+The labs are organised sequentially.
 You can find them [here](https://github.com/thomast1906/DevOps-Journey-Using-Azure-DevOps/tree/main/labs).
 Please complete each lab in order: 1, 2, 3, etc.

 By following this structured approach, you will build a strong foundation in DevOps practices using Azure DevOps.
 This journey is not only about learning but also about applying your knowledge to real-life scenarios.
 Enjoy your DevOps journey!